-Building a transformational and healthy organizational culture, training and developing leaders who inspire followers to achieve shared goals and objectives, managers who understand and fuel employee engagement…these are only made possible by core values that create the context and expectation for these practices.
+Building a transformational and healthy organizational culture, training and developing leaders who inspire followers to achieve shared goals and objectives, managers who understand and fuel employee engagement… These are only made possible by core values that create the context and expectation for these practices.

-Clear and compelling core values lead to structures, processes, performance, and inform what will and will not be measured.
+Clear and compelling core values lead to structures, processes, and performance, and they inform what will and will not be measured.
 Core values contribute to the creation of a culture that is sustainable over time.
 Contrast this to an organizational culture that, while it invests tens of thousands of dollars into the training and development of its leaders and managers, lacks the very core values that can sustain and support new behaviors and practices that can boost morale and performance across the organization.
 This is a perfect example of “throwing good money after bad.”
-Yet, businesses and institutions of all sizes throw money away every day because they have failed to create a culture that can support and measure the very behaviors and practices for which they pay big dollars.
+Yet, businesses and institutions of all sizes throw money away every day because they fail to create a culture that can support and measure the very behaviors and practices for which they pay big dollars.

 Defining the Core Values that Create a Culture of Performance and Engagement:

 Strong leadership effectiveness, management practices that fuel performance, and high levels employee engagement are only possible when they are connected to a clear and compelling set of core values.
 More importantly, the best practices in these three areas are only sustainable when they are linked to a set of core values.
 Additionally, when best practices are linked to core values, they are consistently measured and evaluated in the work of leaders and managers and reflected in the engagement levels of employees.

 We work with our clients to define their core values and link them to best practices using our 5-step process.